zvxzdx/runeforge-wiki-ru/specific-guide/3d-modelling/Replacing-Champion-With-Different-Model.md

 <details>
 <summary>If your Champion has a weapon</summary>
 <br>
 Its fairly simple!
-For exemple, Yasuo has a sword; to replace it, simply add your desired weapon over the weapon bone!
+For example, Yasuo has a sword; to replace it, simply add your desired weapon over the weapon bone!

 ![33.png](/user-pictures/goat/custommodels/33.png =x300)